Microflown-Technologies/DAQ-Driver/README.md

 ## Building
 There are also precompiled version of this library available through NuGet or via releases.
 ### Windows
-Make sure you have Visual Studio 2017 installed.
-Next, run the [GenerateSLN.ps1](Scripts/GenerateSLN.ps1) using PowerShell.
+Make sure you have Visual Studio 2019 installed.
+Next, run the [configure.bat](configure.bat) script.
 The script will download any missing dependencies and generate a Visual Studio Solution (SLN).
 You can find in the SLN folder relative to the root of this project.
 You can include the generated solution in your own project.